 University of Rochester Overview

-University of Rochester is a private not-for-profit institution situated in Rochester, New York.
+University of Rochester is a private not-for-profit institution located in Rochester, New York.
 The location of University of Rochester is great for students who prefer living in an urban area.

 What Is University of Rochester Known For?

-- The 2% student loan default rate at University of Rochester is better than the national rate of 10.1%.
-That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.
+- The student loan default rate at University of Rochester is 2%, which is significantly lower than the national rate of 10.1%.
+That's great news for students who are worrying about paying off their student loans.

 - In 2017-2018, 93% of the faculty were full-time.